Meter Docs

 Meter explorer uses Sourcify to verify the onchain contracts' byte code is exactly the same as the source code.
 Verifying contracts also allows the explorer to properly decode smart contract transactions.
 There are various tools (for example Remix plugins) that help developers to verify on Sourcify.

 The submission for source code can be either done through Meter Explorer or Sourcify Portal.
-If a contract is verified through the Sourcify Portal, it may take a few hours for the Meter Explorer to pick up the information.

 There are two levels of verification: 1. source code match and 2. both source code, metadata match.
 Source code match is considered the minimum for contract verification purposes.